farrelleoin93/Milestone-1-Recipe-Site/README.md

 ### Colours

-- For the header and footer I used a green #1ac741 I chose this colour as it reminded me of fresh ingrdients which I felt was fitting for a recipe website.
+- Originally for the header and footer I was planning on using a green as it reminded me of fresh ingrdients which I felt was fitting for a recipe website.
+However, I was not happy with how it looked so I instead decided to go with a maroon to match the marroon coloured salad leaves in the main image on the home page.
 - To contrast this I chose white #fff for the background colour of the body.
-- I also used white #fff for the font in the header and footer as I felt it worked well with the shade of green that I used.
+- I also used white #fff for the font in the header and footer as I felt it worked well with the shade of maroon that I used.
-- For the headingd and paragraphs outside in the main body I used a dark grey #5C5553.
+- For the headings and paragraphs in the main body I used a dark grey #5C5553.

 ### Icons